 This 3” foam is a great deal at Home Depot online.
 I ordered it and picked it up at my local store.

 I won’t give you a tutorial on upholstery, or making cushion covers.
-I found some tips online and sort of combined them to make this boxy cover envelope style so the cover can be removed.
+After searching online, I found some tips and sort of combined them to make this boxy cover envelope style so the cover can be removed.

 I got this greek key fabric on clearance at Hobby Lobby for $4 a yard.
 There were three yards left on the bolt, so I just bought it all.
 Initially I didn’t plan on making pillows, but since I had fabric left over, I thought it would really make the bench look better to have pillows.
 I made envelope covers and inserted thrift store pillows to keep costs down.

-I don’t sew a lot.
-I can, but I don’t enjoy it.
+Because I don’t really enjoy sewing, I don’t sew a lot.
 The cushion cover was a struggle for me, but I knocked out four of these covers out in no time.
 I inserted the thrift store pillow backwards so that the braiding won’t show through.
 It wasn’t till I got the fabric home that I noticed the gray shadowing in the fabric.
 I LOVE it!

 Storage Bench Seat made from a Dresser

 Who would have thought that this would all come together and look so good—after that brown paint debacle?
 You probably know I go into most projects without a plan.
 I never intended to make a cushion and pillows.

 . . . but I love, love, love the look of the storage bench with the cushion and pillows.
 The fourth pillow?
 It’s a small travel pillow.
 They are a really inexpensive option to buying pillow forms.